 Among the 100 shops and restaurants in the labyrinths beneath Tokyo Station, there is one special corner dedicated to ramen: Tokyo Ramen Street.
-Now, in a lot of countries the train station is home to most people’s second-favorite burger chain and maybe a bakery, but in Japan, stations are the places to go for the best food in town.
+Now, in a lot of countries, the train station is home to most people’s second-favorite burger chain and maybe a bakery, but in Japan, stations are the places to go for some of the best food in town.
 Therefore, when the station invited the best ramen shops in Tokyo to open up indoors, they all agreed immediately.
 Unfortunately, this also means there will be queues at whichever restaurant you choose, but just take it as a sign of quality.
 There has been some turnover since 2009 with four more stores joining the original four in 2011 and a couple changing since then, but change is good, afterall.

-There are now a good mix of options, with specialities in the traditional types as well as some more contemporary styles too.
+There is now a good mix of options, with specialties in the traditional types as well as some more contemporary styles too.
 Whether you’re new to ramen (in which case have a look at this handy infographic we made) or a connoisseur, there will be something new and worthy of your tastebuds.
 When ordering, most places have pictures of the ramen on their vending machines, so you can either go by photo, or compare with an English menu if available.
 Some even have #1 or most popular labels on, so you can always opt for that!

 The website for Tokyo Station does have information, but only in Japanese.
 If you’re keen to prepare ahead, or want to make yourself really hungry, have a look at the restaurants below to get an idea about each one’s specialty.